Pentagrammic crossed-antiprism

 In geometry, the pentagrammic crossed-antiprism is one in an infinite set of nonconvex antiprisms formed by triangle sides and two regular star polygon caps, in this case two pentagrams.

-It differs from the pentagrammic antiprism by having opposite orientations on the two pentagrams.
+It differs from the pentagrammic antiprism by having triangular lateral faces which intersect (or "cross") the antiprism's axis of symmetry; in other words, for each lateral face, one of the triangle's vertices is on the opposite side of the axis of symmetry from the other two.

 This polyhedron is identified with the indexed name U_{80} as a uniform polyhedron.